 Bayer is the stock most people laugh at.
 I picked it up contrarian when it was trading below €25 due to Roundup litigation.
 My position of 6 shares now sits at +40.93% — €66.91 in absolute gains.
-And right now things get interesting: Q1 2026 delivered a 19% EPS beat, and this summer three catalysts could resolve — or cement — the entire Roundup risk.
+And right now things get interesting: Q1 2026 delivered strong results, and this summer three catalysts could resolve — or cement — the entire Roundup risk.

 Forward P/E at 9 — cheap for a pharma large-cap.
 Novartis, Roche, GSK trade at 12–14x.
 Bayer trades at a 30–40% discount to peers.
 But ROE of −12.5% means Bayer is structurally losing money on a last-twelve-months basis.
 FCF yield of 9.35% means the cash is coming in — it's just being consumed by litigation.